-The Pikes Peak Cog Railway in Colorado Springs has been closed since 2017, but it’s finally poised to reopen in May.
-The railway underwent a three-year renovation and now will once again bring visitors to the top of Pikes Peak, where “America the Beautiful” was famously written.
-The railway was originally built in 1891 and is the highest railroad in the country.
+The Pikes Peak Cog Railway in Colorado Springs has been closed since 2017, but it’s finally reopened.
+The railway underwent a three-year renovation and once again brings visitors to the top of Pikes Peak, where “America the Beautiful” was famously written.
+The railway was initially built in 1891 and is the highest railroad in the country.

-Guests will start and end their journey at the new Manitou Depot, which will feature a big new platform, viewing deck, and retail stores with snacks and drinks.
-At the top, you’ll find a new environmentally sustainable visitor center and an elevated pathway and overlook.
+Guests start and end their journey at the new Manitou Depot, which features a big new platform, viewing deck, and retail stores with snacks and drinks.
+At the top, there is a new environmentally sustainable visitor center and an elevated pathway and overlook.

 Ted Johnston, the assistant general manager of the Railway, said in a press release, “The Cog is an important part of Colorado and the West’s heritage.
 We’re excited to re-open the railway for the public to experience and enjoy this scenic American adventure that has such a rich history.
 We’ve been working on this project for three years, and we are very excited to take our first trains and passengers up the mountain.”

-Tickets are available for purchase online for dates and times this spring and summer.
+Tickets are available for purchase online.
 General admission costs $58 for adults and $48 for children under 12.
 The railway will celebrate its 130th anniversary on June 30, 2021, with a ribbon-cutting ceremony at the historic site.